anyLogistix

 • Sourcing policies – where customers buy products.

-Since GFA does not take into account roads, cities, means of transportation, etc., it may suggest putting DCs on top of a mountain or in the middle of a sea.
+Since GFA does not take into account roads, cities, means of transportation, etc., it may suggest putting distribution centers on top of a mountain or in the middle of a sea.
 If you want the experiment to consider roads, run the GFA with roads experiment.

 The results are available in the dashboard below the experiment's view in the form of statistics, distributed through the pages on the left (each page refers to a certain type of statistics).
 If required, you can rename, remove a page, or export the content of the page's statistics to MS Excel file: